-Collateral Repair Project will also soon be opening a second center in Amman, located in Wasat al-Balad.
-The new center will focus on Sudanese and Yemeni refugees.
+Collateral Repair Project recently opened a second center in Amman, located in Wasat al-Balad.
+The new center focuses on assisting Sudanese, Somali and Yemeni refugees.

 Collateral Repair Project is a 501(c)(3) organization in The United States of America and is registered with Jordan’s Ministry of Social Development.